 2. Guidelines for managing social problems for health and social care professionals

-- A gender-base model of prevention and support service for women suffering from intimate partner violence
+- A gender-base model of prevention and support service for women suffering from intimate partner violence (in English)

 3. Recommendations for the development of policies to prevent and manage social problems

-- Recommendations for the Prevention and Management of Sexual Violence Against Female Migrant Domestic Workers
+- Recommendations for the Prevention and Management of Sexual Violence Against Female Migrant Domestic Workers (in English)

-- Recommendations for the prevention and management of gender-based violence
+- Recommendations for the prevention and management of gender-based violence (in English)

 4. Educational manuals for team coordinators